AmpersandTarski/documentation/the-language-ampersand/terms/semantics-in-logic/boolean-operators.md

 Note that the complement is defined in terms of $$A$$ and $$B$$.
 So, two relations with the identical population yet a different type may have different complements.

+## How to type boolean operators in your script

+[This page](../../terms#notation-on-the-keyboard) shows how you can type boolean (and other) operators in your Ampersand script.

 ## Other explanation

 Would you like a different explanation of the boolean operators?
 [This page](../semantics-in-sets/boolean-operators-sets.md) explains the boolean operators in terms of set theory.